Scripting Subrecords that Occur in Body Fields

 Transaction Shipping and Billing Addresses

-Some transactions can have body fields that represent shipping and billing addresses.
-Each of these fields contains an address subrecord.
-The process of interacting with these subrecords can be different from working with other body field subrecords.
+Some transactions have body fields for shipping and billing addresses.
+Each of these fields holds an address subrecord.
+Working with these subrecords can be different from other body field subrecords.
 For details, see Scripting Transaction Shipping and Billing Addresses.